Skip to main content

 To get an accurate diagnosis, a piece of tumor tissue will be removed during surgery, if possible.
 A neuropathologist should then review the tumor tissue.

-What are the grades of meningiomas?
+What Are the Grades of Meningiomas?

-Meningiomas are grouped in three grades based on their characteristics.
+Primary CNS tumors are graded based on a tumor tissue analysis performed by a neuropathologist.
+Meningiomas are grouped into three grades based on their characteristics.
 Each grade (1, 2, or 3, also written as I, II, or III) includes different meningioma subtypes.
-Molecular testing is used to help identify subtypes that are related to location and disease characteristics.

-What do atypical and anaplastic meningiomas look like on an MRI?
+What Do Atypical and Anaplastic Meningiomas Look like on an MRI?

-Cancer is a genetic disease – that is, cancer is caused by certain changes to genes that control the way our cells function.
+Cancer is a genetic disease—that is, it is caused by certain changes to genes that control the way our cells function.
 Genes may be mutated (changed) in many types of cancer, which can increase the growth and spread of cancer cells.
-The cause of meningiomas is not known.
-Exposure to radiation, especially in childhood, is the only known environmental risk factor for developing meningiomas.
-People who have a genetic condition, called neurofibromatosis type 2, are at increased risk for developing meningiomas.

-Meningiomas form along the dura mater, the outermost layer of tissue that covers and protects the brain and spinal cord.
+Meningiomas form along the dura mater—the outermost layer of tissue that covers and protects the brain and spinal cord.
 The dura mater is one of three layers that form the meninges.
 Meningiomas arise from meningeal cells.
 As a result, they tend to occur along the surface of the brain.

 Symptoms related to a meningioma depend on the tumor’s location.
-Here are some possible symptoms that can occur.
+Here are some possible symptoms that can occur:

 • Vision changes